What can cause an intermittent or unstable wireless connection?

 When testing routers in our lab, there was no such situation when a device connected via USB 3.0 affected the wireless network in the 2.4 GHz band, but we cannot exclude such cases.

-For more information, see the article 'Possible Wi-Fi network failures after connecting a USB 3.0 device to the Keenetic router'.
+For more information, see the article 'Possible Wi-Fi network problems after connecting a USB 3.0 device to the Keenetic router'.

 8. Other potential sources of interference